Marc J Dunn is a Certified Recovery Coach and Trainer.

-The truth about addiction is that it does not discriminate based on race, status, ethnicity or religion.
+The truth about our mental and physical health is that it does not discriminate based on race, status, ethnicity or religion.

 Your choices are recovery or relapse.
 We can help you find a way to change your design for living permanently improves your quality of life.
 The journey away from relapse and into recovery is available for you.

 Recovery coaches are people, who may be or may not be in recovery themselves, who help people along the path of recovery—either before, during, after, or instead of treatment.
 That broad definition is based on interviews with and information from Faces & Voices of Recovery, the Substance Abuse and Mental Health Services Administration (SAMHSA), the International Certification and Reciprocity Consortium (IC&RC), NAADAC, the Association for Addiction Professionals (NAADAC), the Medication Assisted Recovery Support (MARS) program, managed care company Optum Behavioral Solutions, and others.

 Who a recovery coach is and what his/her roles are varies, depending on the source.
 But there are some constants in the field’s thinking about recovery coaches: